 We visit a good number of habitats and pass through some of the most scenic landscapes in Spain and depending on the spring rains there will be vast range of colourful flowers to brighten your day.

-During these 7 day-breaks some time will be spent looking for breeding birds species of mountain, river, woodland and coastal lagoons; there are a few unusual species found in our area such as White-rumped and Alpine Swifts, Bonelli's Eagle, Rufous Bush Robin, Spectacled, Olivaceous and Orphean Warblers, Crested Tit, Firecrest and Cirl Bunting.
+During our 7 day-breaks some time will be spent looking for breeding birds species of mountain, river, woodland and coastal lagoons; there are a few unusual species found in our area such as White-rumped and Alpine Swifts, Bonelli's Eagle, Rufous Bush Robin, Red-necked Nightjar, Spectacled, Olivaceous and Orphean Warblers, Crested Tit, Firecrest and Cirl Bunting.
 Down at the coast we can look for Collared Pratincole, Stone Curlew, the re-introduced BALD IBIS, also Eagle Owl and several waders, gulls, terns, herons and egrets.

 We will spend time at Tarifa, La Janda and Barbate where a mixture of coastal habitats gives us the opportunity to see up 100 species in a single day's outing.